 - Read the scale to get the Brix number.

-- Compare your findings to the Brix charts (this is a pdf download) to determine if the number indicates poor, average, or excellent quality.
+- Compare your findings to the Brix charts (a pdf download) to determine if the number indicates poor, average, or excellent quality.

-To test leaves or grass you only need two drops of liquid which you can extract by using a garlic press.
-You can also make a device like this one my friend made.
+To test leaves or grass, you only need two drops of liquid, which you can extract using a garlic press.
+You can also make a device like the one my friend made.

 This bypasses expensive and time-consuming tests.
 It also gives you a great starting point for having nutrient-rich garden produce and fruits.
 Healthy soil produces healthy plants that produce foods that taste as good as they look.